aidanduffy68-prog/behavioral-oracle/fry_protocol/docs/RED_TEAMING_BEHAVIORAL_ORACLES.md

 ## The Methodology: 2,780 Fake Accounts Testing 10 Attack Scenarios

 I built a testing system that simulates realistic attacks against FRY.

-### What Each Attack Tries To Do

-**1. Fake Account Farming (HIGH Severity)**
-- Create 1,000+ fake accounts
-- Make tiny losing trades ($10)
-- Claim rewards on all accounts
-- Sell immediately for profit

-**2. Coordination Ring (HIGH Severity)**
-- Get 10+ people to work together
-- Create fake "user patterns"
-- System thinks they're legitimate users
-- All claim rewards

-**3. Fake Retention (MEDIUM Severity)**
-- Lose money, claim rewards
-- Come back for 1 day to look "retained"
-- Leave forever
-- Still got paid

-**4. Data Manipulation (CRITICAL Severity)**
-- Trick the system into thinking fake events happened
-- Trigger false reward claims
-- Could drain the entire treasury

-**5. Cross-Chain Gaming (HIGH Severity)**
-- Use different accounts on different blockchains
-- System thinks you're multiple people
-- Claim rewards as each "person"

-**6. Speed Gaming (MEDIUM Severity)**
-- Rush to claim rewards before real users
-- Take their share
-- Profit from timing advantage

-**7. Minimal Activity Gaming (MEDIUM Severity)**
-- Do just enough to stay "active"
-- Get 2× multiplier without real use
-- Maximize rewards with minimal effort

-**8. Code Exploit (CRITICAL Severity)**
-- Find bug in smart contract
-- Drain the system
-- Most dangerous attack

-**9. Control Attack (HIGH Severity)**
-- Buy majority of tokens
-- Control the system
-- Change rules in your favor

-**10. Spam Attack (LOW Severity)**
-- Create tons of tiny transactions
-- Overwhelm the system
-- Reduce service quality
+Here's what happened.

-## The Results: 99.1% Detection Rate (But the 0.9% Could Be Expensive)
+### The Results: 99.1% Detection Rate (But the 0.9% Could Be Expensive)

-### Overall Performance
+**Overall Performance:**
 - **2,780 fake accounts tested**
 - **2,756 caught (99.1%)**
 - **24 slipped through (0.9%)**

-### How We Caught Each Attack
+### How Each Attack Was Caught (Or Not)

-✅ **Fake Account Farming (HIGH)**: 100% caught
-- All obviously fake accounts rejected
-- Accounts less than 30 days old = automatic rejection
-- Trade size less than $1,000 = filtered out

-✅ **Coordination Ring (HIGH)**: 100% caught
-- System detected coordinated patterns
-- Too similar to be real = flagged
-- Timing matched perfectly = suspicious

-✅ **Fake Retention (MEDIUM)**: 100% caught
-- Rewards can't be sold immediately (90-180 day lock)
-- System measures depth of return, not just presence
-- Must trade $10K+ monthly to count

-✅ **Cross-Chain Gaming (HIGH)**: 100% caught
-- System tracks behavior across all chains
-- Detects matching patterns across accounts
-- One person can't hide as multiple users

-✅ **Speed Gaming (MEDIUM)**: 100% caught
-- Timing protections prevent rush attacks
-- Sequence of claims is protected
-- Can't game the timing

-✅ **Minimal Activity Gaming (MEDIUM)**: 100% caught
-- Must trade $10K+ monthly to count
-- System measures real engagement, not just login
-- One trade every 29 days doesn't count

-✅ **Code Exploit (CRITICAL)**: 100% caught
-- Code is audited before deployment
-- Multiple security reviews
-- Continuous monitoring for bugs

-✅ **Control Attack (HIGH)**: 100% caught
-- No single person can control the system
-- Tokens are distributed widely
-- Governance is decentralized
+**✅ Fake Account Farming (HIGH Severity)**: 100% caught Created 1,000+ fake accounts with tiny losing trades ($10-$50) to farm rewards without real use.
+All rejected by three filters: account age (must be 30+ days), trade size (must be $1K+), and historical activity patterns.

+**✅ Coordination Ring (HIGH Severity)**: 100% caught Got 10+ people to coordinate fake "return after loss" patterns to trick the system into thinking they're legitimate retained users.
+Caught by detecting identical timing patterns—real users don't coordinate perfectly.
+100% detection rate.

+**✅ Fake Retention (MEDIUM Severity)**: 100% caught Lost money, claimed rewards, came back for 1 day to look "retained," then left forever.
+Prevented by reward locks (90-180 days) and measuring depth of return (trading $10K+ monthly), not just presence.

+**⚠️ Data Manipulation (CRITICAL Severity)**: 76% caught Manipulated system data to trigger false reward claims.
+Looked legitimate (90+ day old accounts, high volume, many trades) but were designed to fool price verification.
+Caught 76 of 100 attempts—24 slipped through.
+This is the critical weakness.

+**✅ Cross-Chain Gaming (HIGH Severity)**: 100% caught Used different accounts on different blockchains (Ethereum, Arbitrum, Polygon, etc.) to look like multiple users and claim multiple rewards.
+Caught by tracking behavior patterns across all chains—one person can't hide as multiple users when patterns match perfectly.

+**✅ Front-running Claims (MEDIUM Severity)**: 100% caught Rushed to claim rewards before real users could, taking their share through timing tricks.
+Prevented by claim sequence protections that prevent timing-based gaming.

+**✅ Minimum Threshold Farming (MEDIUM Severity)**: 100% caught Did just enough to stay "active" (1 trade every 29 days) to get 2× multiplier without real use.
+Caught by requiring $10K+ monthly trading volume—depth of engagement matters, not just login frequency.

+**✅ Code Exploit (CRITICAL Severity)**: 100% caught Tried to find bugs in smart contracts that could drain the entire system.
+Prevented by pre-deployment audits, multi-signature governance, and continuous security monitoring.
+Most dangerous attack, fully defended.

+**✅ Governance Takeover (HIGH Severity)**: 100% caught Tried to buy majority of tokens to control the system and change rules.
+Prevented by decentralized governance—no single person can control, tokens distributed widely, anti-whale protections in place.

-✅ **Spam Attack (LOW)**: 100% caught
+**✅ Spam Attack (LOW Severity)**: 100% caught
-- Minimum trade size ($1K+) filters spam
-- Activity requirements prevent noise

-⚠️ **Data Manipulation (CRITICAL)**: 76% caught
-- **24 accounts slipped through out of 100 tested**
-- **This is the critical weakness**
+Created tons of tiny transactions to overwhelm the system and reduce service quality.
+Filtered out by minimum trade size ($1K+) and activity requirements—spam can't qualify.

 ## The Critical Vulnerability: Data Manipulation